 By Olivia Fitzpatrick.
 Last Updated 13th July 2021.
 Within this guide, we are going to look at building site accident compensation claims in greater detail.

 Accidents on building sites affect many people, regardless of whether they are employees, workers, or visitors.
 These accidents can cause life-altering injuries.
 In cases where you have suffered an injury on a building site, you might be owed compensation.

-It does not matter if you are a direct employee of the construction company, a subcontractor, or a member of the public; if you have suffered an injury as result of an accident on a building site you could receive compensation as part of a personal injury claim.
+It does not matter if you are a direct employee of the construction company, a subcontractor, or a member of the public; if you have suffered an injury as a result of an accident on a building site, you could receive compensation as part of a personal injury claim.

 Select a section:

 - A guide to building site accident and injury claims.

 - Who is responsible for safety on a building site?

 - Is the building site always at fault in an accident claim?